MarkUgarov/maybe-this-will-help/docker/oracle/configureOracleDbInContainer.md

 Hint: This page was written using a `oracle19c` container.
 Your container might be named different.
 Adapt!

+To make it more visible whenever a command line has to be executed (or appears) inside a container, I write `$` as a prefix.
+To make it more visible whenever a command is executed in SQL Plus, I write `SQL>` as a prefix.

 ## Step 1: Change password

 It might be necessary to change the password e.g. if there are shown in the log or you have issues with the following step.
 This should not happen, but my experience dissents.